News

 I am very happy to tell you that the audiobook of Accessibility For Everyone is now available to buy on Audible.
 It’s thanks to the hard work of my brother, Sam Kalbag, who single-handedly edited, engineered and produced the audiobook, helped me do the recording properly, and gave me the benefit of his extensive knowledge of audiobooks.

-Interview With Shannon Fisher About Accessibility for Everyone
+Interview with Shannon Fisher about Accessibility For Everyone

 A while back I had a lovely evening chatting with the fabulous Shannon Fisher about Accessibility For Everyone.
 Shannon asks really thoughtful questions, and it was fun chatting to someone who already cares so much about inclusivity.